UtrechtUniversity/wildlifenl/README.md

 ### Message
 A piece of information to send to the user upon certain conditions.
 As soon as a message has an associated `Conveyance` record, it can no longer be changed.
 A `Message` can be deactivated when it is no longer needed to send it, and a new `Message` can be created for the new situation.

-### Message-Type
-The type of a message to indicate severity, for example a piece of information or an urgent warning.

 ### Response
 The answer the user gave to the question.
 If the `Question` has associated possible `Answer` records, the response must refer to one of the `Answer` records of the question.